lawwu/til/README.md

 Finally got around to creating a TIL.
 Was inspired by the prolific [Simon Willison's TIL](https://til.simonwillison.net/).

-I'm using Quarto and will host this on Github Pages.
+I'm using Quarto and host this on Github Pages.
 Was pretty easy to get started.
 Just need to install Quarto and I was off and running.

 ```bash
 # install quarto